 Who is Credit Bureau of the South?

-Credit Bureau of the South is a debt collection agency located in Shreveport, Louisiana.
+Credit Bureau of the South is a debt collection agency headquartered in Shreveport, Louisiana.
+They provide services that assist creditors in recouping unpaid debts.

 Who does Credit Bureau of the South collect for?